kenichi-shibata/IaC-mongodb/README.md

 # IaC-mongodb
-Run a highly scaleable production ready mongodb cluster on AWS with Sharding
+Run a highly scaleable production ready mongodb cluster on AWS with Sharding.
+Optimized for ap-northeast-1 region since they have 2 availability_zones ap-northeast-1a and ap-northeast-1c.
+Only has 2 categories for VPC primary and secondary

 # OpenVPN
 All mongodb servers are in private subnet and is not accesible by Public IP for security reasons